UncannyJ33/gada-waze-userchurn-project/README.md

 - Research question: Is there a statistically significant difference in mean drives between iPhone and Android users?
 - Uses descriptive statistics and a Welch two‑sample t‑test to compare mean rides.
-- Finds a small observed difference in average drives but **fails to reject** the null hypothesis at 5% significance—no strong evidence that device type drives ride volume.[web:1]
+- Finds a small observed difference in average drives but **fails to reject** the null hypothesis at 5% significance—no strong evidence that device type drives ride volume.

 ### 04 – Logistic regression modeling (`04_regression_modeling.ipynb`)